 There were no strikes impacting staff within HS1's supply chain within the year.
-However, ongoing industrial action impacted train operators which was disruptive to our passengers and impacted the number of customers using our stations.
+However, ongoing industrial action impacted train operators which was disruptive to our passengers and impacted the number of passengers using our stations.

-In line with contractual agreements with EIL and SETL, the Group executed its third "Volume Reopener" of the Control Period to ensure the fixed Operation, Maintenance and Renewal ("OMR") costs were recovered and allocated appropriately between our train operator customers.
+In line with contractual agreements with EIL and SETL, the Company executed its third "Volume Reopener" of the Control Period to ensure the fixed Operation, Maintenance and Renewal ("OMR") costs were recovered.

-The Group offers strong sustainability credentials and continues to deliver against the published sustainability strategy, which was updated in 2023.
-The Group's strategy is to become the green gateway to Europe, based upon providing a more sustainable alternative to air travel.
-The Group actively explores how it can become carbon neutral, aiming to procure as much energy as possible through carbon neutral sources by 2030/31.
+HS1 offers strong sustainability credentials and continues to deliver against the published sustainability strategy, which was updated in 2023.
+HS1's strategy is to become the green gateway to Europe, based upon providing a more sustainable alternative to air travel.
+HS1 actively explores how it can become carbon neutral, aiming to procure as much energy as possible through carbon neutral sources by 2030/31.

-The Group is publishing an in-depth Task Force for Climate-Related Financial Disclosure ("TCFD") report this year, with more details included under "Sustainability Strategy and statutory reporting".
-The Group's TCFD report will be published as part of our annual Environmental, Social and Governance ("ESG") report, this will be available on HS1's website (https://highspeed1.co.uk/sustainability).
+The Company is publishing an in-depth Task Force for Climate-Related Financial Disclosure ("TCFD") report this year, with more details included under "Sustainability Strategy and statutory reporting".
+The Company's TCFD report will be published as part of our annual Environmental, Social and Governance ("ESG") report, this will be available on HS1's website (https://highspeed1.co.uk/sustainability).
 These reports serve as a resource for stakeholders seeking a full account of our efforts and accomplishments in driving forward our sustainability agenda, with notable progress being made throughout 2023/24.

 On 30 December 2023, the Thames Tunnel was closed in both directions due to flooding from water off HS1 land flowing into the tunnel.
 The flood halted all services for a full day.
-This had an adverse impact on the operational performance of the infrastructure, which is a key performance indicator ("KPI") for the Group, as discussed in the KPI section of the Strategic Report.
+This had an adverse impact on the operational performance of the infrastructure, which is a key performance indicator ("KPI") for the Company, as discussed in the KPI section of the Strategic Report.
 Detailed reviews of the root cause, the tunnel water management and operational response were conducted.
 Enhanced pumping and alarm arrangements were put in place in early 2024.
 Further work on water management in tunnels is currently being reviewed, while investigations on the source of the water are continuing.
 The incident has not been linked to flash flooding or any other climate-related factors.